Unit 4: Geomorphic change detection

 Unit 4 Teaching Objectives

-- Cognitive: Facilitate analyze how a geomorphic system has changed over time by comparing two DEMs derived from geodetic imaging techniques.
+- Cognitive: Facilitate the analysis of how a geomorphic system has changed over time by comparing two DEMs derived from geodetic imaging techniques.

 - Behavioral: Promote student ability to learn new software programs or new skills in software programs such as ArcGIS to process data.